 THE SHORTEST CHRISTMAS CAROL

-Renoir's Grand Illusion (1937) is difficult to beat.
+Renoir's La Grande Illusion (1937) is difficult to beat.
 Two French PoWs have escaped from their camp and found sanctuary on the farm of a German widow.
-On Christmas Eve they surprise her by building a manger from wood and cardboard and sculpting Jesus, Mary and Joseph from potatoes.
-One of the escapees is a gruff Jew.
-"Baby Jesus, my blood brother," he observes.
+On Christmas Eve they surprise her by building a manger from wood and cardboard and sculpting the Holy Family from potatoes.
+One of the escapees is the gruff Jew Rosenthal.
+"An ancestor of mine," he says of the Jesus potato.

 ~If you disagree with Steyn's movie columns and you're a member of The Mark Steyn Club, then feel free to have at him in the comments.
 Club membership isn't for everybody, but it helps keep all our content out there for everybody, in print, audio, video, on everything from civilizational collapse to our Saturday movie dates.

 What is The Mark Steyn Club?
 Well, it's an Audio Book of the Month Club - or, if you prefer, a radio-serial club.
 It's also a discussion group of lively people around the world on the great questions of our time.
 It's a video poetry and live music club.
 We don't (yet) have a clubhouse, but we do have a newsletter and other benefits.
-And, if you've got some kith or kin who might like the sound of all that and more, for this holiday season only we have a special Christmas Gift Membership that includes a welcome gift of a handsome Steyn hardback or a CD set personally autographed by Mark.
-The book and albums won't arrive till after Boxing Day now, but all the other delights of membership can be electronically delivered to your loved one on Christmas morn.
+And, if you've got some kith or kin who might like the sound of all that and more, for this holiday season we have a special Christmas Gift Membership.
 More details here.